GustafLorentzon/polynomial-set-paper/README.md

 # KTH_NLA_MATFUN_001
-Code supporting the collaborative research on matrix functions at KTH
+Code supporting some of the collaborative research on matrix functions at KTH